demisto/content/Packs/MongoDB/Integrations/MongoDB/README.md

 ##### Human Readable Output
 ### MongoDB: Collection 'collectionToDelete` has been dropped.

-## Additional Information
----
-* a guide on how to use the `filter` and `query` argument can be found [here](https://docs.mongodb.com/manual/reference/operator/aggregation/filter/)
-* a guide on how to use the `update` argument can be found [here](https://docs.mongodb.com/manual/reference/operator/update/)
-## Known Limitations
----
-The `test` button is trying to list collections.
-If the user has no `find` permission it will fail.
 ### mongodb-pipeline-query
 ***
 Searches for items by the specified JSON pipleline query.